kifi/ReactiveLDA/README.md

 ## Performance
 ReactiveLDA has the following features:
 - Highly scalable Map-Reduce like job distribution.
 It would be interesting to extend the work by using remote Akka actors.
 - Memory friendly: no need to hold the entire corpus in memory.
 The major part of memory footprint is from model variables: topic-word distributions and document-topic distributions.
+We also provide an in-memory option, which can save I/O when the corpus can fit into memory.
 - Good speedup: empirical results suggest that ReactiveLDA achieves near-perfect parallel speedup (we have only performed tests up to 32 CPU cores).
-- Good speed: we have done some experiments with English wikipedia corpus (3M documents, 100K vocabulary size, after filtering out redirected articles and low frequencey words).
+- Good speed: we have done some experiments with English wikipedia corpus (3M documents, 100K vocabulary size, 1.5 billion tokens, after filtering out redirected articles and low frequencey words).
 We train a topic model with 512 dimensions on an Amazon instance with 32 virtual CPUs, one iteration of Gibbs sampling takes about 10 minutes.
 A total number of 50 iterations usually gives reasonably good model.
 That is less than half a day (with a strong machine)!

 # How to Use the Library